 Scope note: This class comprises events that destroy one or more instances of E18 Physical Thing such that they lose their identity as the subjects of documentation.

 Some destruction events are intentional, while others are independent of human activity.
-Intentional destruction may be documented by classifying the event as both an E6 Destruction and E7 Activity.
+Intentional destruction may be documented by classifying the event as both an instance of E6 Destruction and of E7 Activity.

 The decision to document an object as destroyed, transformed or modified is context sensitive: